Gigaspaces/xap-openspaces/examples/openspaces/data/readme.txt

 - Show cases for OpenSpaces Events module, including the polling container and notify container.
 - Usage of OpenSpaces Remoting.
 - Usage of GigaSpaces local view within a the processing unit.
+- Usage of GigaSpaces JMS in OpenSpaces
+- Usage of the MessageConverter JMS feature that allows writing POJOs to the space by using the JMS API.

 2. STRUCTURE